 A blind sweeping left, the key in this turn is consistency and confidence.
 The turn is bumpy; whether the bumpiness is manageable depends on the car.
-Stiffer cars generally have a harder time in turn 1 but cars with insufficient compression damping for their springs are just as bad.
+Stiffer cars generally have a harder time in turn 1 but cars with insufficient compression damping for their springs will also behave poorly here.

-Turn in point is roughly end of the pit wall on the right.
-Low power cars will need minimal braking here and may even brake in the turn itself.
-Cars with more power will have a short braking zone.
-Low power and high grip cars may forego a downshift in turn 1 and brake with the left foot to get better braking modulation and shorten the braking zone.
+Turn in point is roughly the end of the pit wall on the right.
+Low power cars will need minimal braking for turn 1 and may start to brake past the turn in point, as they cross the track width toward the apex.
+Cars with more power will have a short braking zone prior to the turn in point and will carry some of that braking into the corner.
+Lower power cars may forego a downshift in turn 1 and brake with the left foot to get better braking modulation and shorten the braking zone.

 It is imperative to get all the way to the inside wall prior to the apex and hug the wall for the middle portion of the turn.
 High grip cars can go into turn 1 a bit deeper and still make it to the inside wall; medium and low grip cars will need to turn earlier and aim to be at the wall, in the leftmost "lane" on the track, at a point which is visible from the turn in point.